If you happen to get sick this flu season, you now have the option to take the less expensive generic alternative Tamiflu.

 If you’ve ever had the flu you know how miserable it can be.
 The flu can keep an otherwise healthy person out of work or school for as long as 2 weeks.
+And thousands of people die every year from the flu.

 What is Tamiflu (oseltamivir) used for?